 When cable service providers expand or upgrade services, it is often necessary to add new quadrature phase-shift keying (QPSK) modulators and QPSK demodulators to the Digital Broadband Delivery System (DBDS).

-As a part of the upgrade, it is also occasionally necessary to move certain set-top boxes that are provisioned on an existing QPSK modulator to a new QPSK modulator and demodulator.
+As a part of normal system administration and network planning, it may occasionally be necessary to move certain set-top boxes that are provisioned on an existing QPSK modulator to a new QPSK modulator and demodulator.
 This procedure is often referred to as "splitting" QPSK modulators.